fatihhbozkurtt/DropJellyClone/README.md

 ---

-##📌 Notes
+## 📌 Notes
 - This project is a non-commercial clone created purely for learning and showcasing development skills.
 - All code, systems, and mechanics are implemented from scratch.
-- The game was inspired by modern mobile puzzle games but includes original architecture and gameplay logic.
+- Modern mobile puzzle games inspired the game, but include original architecture and gameplay logic.

 ---